Black Caviar, an Australian thoroughbred is a horse that means business

 The mare's owners include seven from Melbourne and one from Sydney.
 Co-owner David Taylor's wife Jill wasn't too keen on the investment on an unknown filly but has plenty to rejoice with each victory which has made the syndicate richer by $2,299,250.

-Melbourne 's racing fraternity is simply mesmerized by Black Caviar's runs in the last six months, running 200 meters in 11 seconds.
+Melbourne 's racing fraternity is simply mesmerised by Black Caviar's runs in the last six months, running 200 meters in 11 seconds.

 As a young horse, Black Caviar's speed and strength caused her to suffer recurring chest and lower-leg injuries, which strapper Donna Fisher remedied by keeping her moving.
 Not a horse to be pampered before a race, the mare certainly means business every time she is out on the tracks.